How much does it cost to trek the Manaslu Circuit?

 Food and Drink Costs

 Since you are trekking in the remotest part of the country, transportation is a big problem—porters and mules transport all the food supplies.
-Hence, the food and other basic needs are on the pricer side.
-And as you go on the higher altitude, the cost of food becomes more expensive.
+Hence, food and other basic needs are on the pricer side.
+And as you go to the higher altitude, food costs become more expensive.

 It will cost you roughly USD 5 for a meal, i.e., USD 15 – USD 20 daily.

-Typically, dal-bhat, a typical Nepali meal, is the most common meal in any treks around Nepal.
+Typically, dal-bhat, a typical Nepali meal, is the most common meal on any trek around Nepal.
 It includes rice, lentil soup, vegetable curry, and some pickles.
 This food is filling, healthy, and good for mountains.

 Tea and coffee could cost you USD 1.5 – USD 4 and USD 2 – USD 4.
-Similarly, A bottle of beer will cost you about USD 2 – USD 5, and A bottle of water or soda will cost you around USD 0.5 – USD 4.
+Similarly, a beer bottle will cost you about USD 5 – USD 7, and A bottle of water or soda will cost you around USD 2 – USD 4.

 However, I highly recommend avoiding any alcoholic drink that risks altitude sickness.